Put The Power Of Compound Dividends To Work In Your Portfolio

 I also like the stock recommendations sent to my inbox every month.
 Delivered by the Motley Fool Stock Advisor.

 Full Disclosure: I own shares in each of the companies listed above.
-And have so for many years.
+And have done so for many years.
 Decades in some cases.

 Why?
 Because it takes time, patience, and discipline to compound dividends.